Luos-io/Pyluos/README.md

 ## Luos gate external API

-If you want to connect your robot to other services, you can directly use its API.
+If you want to connect your device to other services, you can directly use its API.
 This JSON API is served either via the serial communication or via a websocket for the WiFi module.

-The robot publish its state at a predefined frequency (currently about 25Hz).
+The device publish its state at a predefined frequency (currently about 25Hz).
 The state looks like:

 ```JSON
 {